AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 ```

 We propose making the accessibility level of the result of a call to a function that has an anonymous access result type defined to be as whatever is deepest out of the following:
-  a) The level of the subprogram
+  - The level of the subprogram
-  b) The level of any actual parameter corresponding to a formal parameter of an anonymous access type
+  - The level of any actual parameter corresponding to a formal parameter of an anonymous access type
-  c) The level of each parameter that has a part with both one or more access discriminants and an unconstrained subtype
+  - The level of each parameter that has a part with both one or more access discriminants and an unconstrained subtype
-  d) The level of any actual parameter corresponding to a formal parameter which is explicitly aliased
+  - The level of any actual parameter corresponding to a formal parameter which is explicitly aliased

 NOTE: We would need to include an additional item in the list if we were not to enforce the below restriction on tagged types:
-  e) The level of any actual parameter corresponding to a formal parameter of a tagged type
+  - The level of any actual parameter corresponding to a formal parameter of a tagged type

-For example:
+Function result example:

 ```ada
 declare